jordanbean-msft/WhatTheHack/xxx-LogicAppsEnterpriseIntegration/Coach/Solution-02.md

 1. Set the `Database name` to the name of the SQL Database

-1. Click the drop-down & select the `Orders` table
+1. Click the drop-down & select the `ORDERS` table

 1. Set the `OrderName` column to the `orderName` field from the `Parse JSON` action